Joel D. Heck

 Joel D. Heck (born 1 October 1948) is a retired pastor and professor, formerly Executive Editor of Concordia University Press.
 He is the author or editor of sixteen books, most recently publishing No Ordinary People: Twenty-One Friendships of C. S. Lewis.
-He currently serves part-time as an assisting pastor at Redeemer Lutheran Church in Austin, Texas.
+He currently serves as Interim President of Concordia Lutheran Seminary in Edmonton, Alberta, Canada.

 Biography

 Early life

 Joel D. Heck was born in Seward, Nebraska, and raised in a pastor's family in Nebraska, South Dakota, Iowa, and Wisconsin.
 His father, Donald E. Heck (1916–1991), was a pastor of the Lutheran Church–Missouri Synod (LCMS) who served congregations in Michigan, Nebraska, South Dakota, Iowa, and Wisconsin.
 The elder Heck and his wife Lucille (1915–2004) raised five children, with Joel the oldest son and third child overall (siblings Barbara, Doris, Christine, and Thomas).
 Donald Heck was especially known for his translations of C. F. W. Walther's sermons from the German, published by Concordia Publishing House in two volumes, and for his bulletin insert service.